jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 ![](images/Symbol%20Language%20(2004).025n.png)

-The lack or presence of a type line *does* make a difference, as might be explained in a later chapter.
+The lack or presence of a type line *might* make a difference, as might be explained in a later chapter.

 ### Creation